damato-design/blog/src/posts/dynamic-storybook.md

 ---
 title: Dynamic Storybook
-desc:  I revisit an storybook approach I used a few years ago to help visualize all my components' configurations at once.
-Something that is not possible in modern storybook versions.
+desc:  I revisit a Storybook approach I used a few years ago to help visualize all my components' configurations at once.
+And why its not recommended in modern Storybook versions.
 emoji: 📚
 date: 2022-06-14
 ---